-Salt Lake County plans are subject to regulations in section 125 of the IRS code..
-Because of this, you need an IRS Qualifying Event to make changes to your plan outside Open Enrollment.
+Salt Lake County plans are subject to regulations in section 125 of the IRS code, so you must have an IRS Qualifying Event to make changes to your plan outside Open Enrollment.

-You have 31 days (includes the date of the event) to make the change in PeopleSoft and send your information to the Benefits Team.
-Documents should be sent to the benefits team at firstname.lastname@example.org or faxed to 385-468-0573.
-The original is not necessary.
+You have 31 days (includes the date of the event) to make the change in PeopleSoft and send your information to the Benefits Team at firstname.lastname@example.org.

 Changes to your Savings Plan Options must be made through the Utah Retirement Systems (URS) website.

 Once the change is made through URS, the county receives information and will make changes to your paycheck, which may take up to three weeks.

 Remember to review your savings elections to maximize your tax savings and have what you need in retirement.

 Changes to your life insurance or life insurance beneficiary should be made directly through PEHP at www.pehp.org.
 Unlike some employee benefits, life insurance changes can be made anytime during the year.